ptmccarthy/ptmccarthy.github.io/_posts/2014-07-24-remote-jmx-with-docker.md

 An important Docker-related note about the Tomcat configuration above is that the `-Djava.rmi.server.hostname` must be set to the *externally accessible* IP address of the Tomcat server.
 You want to use the address of the Docker host, *not* the Docker-assigned internal IP address.

-For example, mapping 2022 to 22 (for SSH), 8080 for Tomcat, 1898 for JMX, and 62911 for JDWP during container creation looks like:
+When we run our Docker Tomcat image to create the container we map the ports we want forwarded from the Docker host to the container.
+For example, mapping 2022 to 22 for SSH (because we want to leave 22 for the Docker host), 8080 for Tomcat, 1898 for JMX, and 62911 for JDWP looks like:

 ```
 docker run -d -p 2022:22 -p 8080:8080 -p 1898:1898 -p 62911:62911 <image_id>